Search

 Close this search box.

 What is DSPM?
-Data Security Posture Management Explained
+Data Security Posture Management Explained!

-DSPM is a relatively new cybersecurity technology that helps organizations protect their sensitive data across various environments, including multi-cloud platforms.
+DSPM is a relatively new cybersecurity technique that enables organizations to protect their sensitive data across various environments, including multi-cloud platforms.
+It is designed to help organizations understand their data landscape and figure out where their most critical data is, who can access it, and how secure it is.

-First identified by market researcher Gartner in its Hype Cycle for Data Security 2022, DSPM is sometimes referred to as a “data-first” approach, meaning it prioritizes protecting the data itself rather than just focusing on securing the systems and applications that access it.
+First coined by market researcher Gartner in its Hype Cycle for Data Security 2022, DSPM is sometimes referred to as a “data-first” approach, meaning it prioritizes protecting the data itself rather than just focusing on securing the systems and applications that access it.
+It helps you identify where sensitive data resides, who has access to it, in what way it’s being used, and most importantly, how secure it is.

 Imagine it like a security map, illuminating all corners of your cloud infrastructure and pointing out the precise places where data is at risk so you can take steps to defend them properly.
+This is crucial in today’s world, where data is scattered across diverse environments and constantly on the move.

 How Does DSPM Work?